alphagov/govuk-design-system/src/styles/font-override-classes/index.md

 Use font override classes sparingly to change the default styling of text on a page.

-You can use the font override classes in your HTML or reference the typography mixins in your own components.
+You can use the font override classes in your HTML or reference the typography mixins ([`govuk-font`](https://frontend.design-system.service.gov.uk/sass-api-reference/#govuk-font) or [`govuk-font-size`](https://frontend.design-system.service.gov.uk/sass-api-reference/#govuk-font-size)) in your own components.

 ## Text alignment